 - Ensure proper dietary intake for your kids

 - Discourage high salt intake

-Allergies in general are commonly explained as an exaggerated reaction by the immune system to something that is normally harmless to the body.
+Allergies, in general, are commonly explained as an exaggerated reaction by the immune system to something that is normally harmless to the body.
 When an allergic reaction occurs, the immune system identifies the matter as a threat and reacts incorrectly.
-This then results in the allergic reaction.
-When the allergic reaction occurs, the body creates allergy cells that emit chemicals such as histamine to defend the body against the percieved threat.
+This then results in an allergic reaction.
+When the allergic reaction occurs, the body creates allergy cells that emit chemicals such as histamine to defend the body against the perceived threat.